 Sometimes a guitarist needs to reach lower notes than standards tuning allows for.
 Selecting the best strings for drop tunings makes it easier for your guitar to descend into the lower registers.

 Drop tuning relaxes the tension on your low E string, and therefore, certain types of guitar strings are designed to accommodate that.
-In this article, you'll be presented with the best-suited strings to tuning down on your electric guitar.
+In this article, I've picked some of the best-suited strings for tuning down on your electric guitar.

 6 Best Strings for Drop Tunings

 D’Addario strings are fairly common among metal and rock guitarists.
 These genres tend to use drop tunings more, making strings that can handle these tunings a must.

 It isn’t hard to see why these strings are so popular.
 They have great intonation and tension.
 But that isn’t too surprising for D’Addario strings.